keithf4/testingdocs/pg_partman.md

  * Every run checks for all tables listed in the **part_config** table with **automatic_maintenance** set to true and either creates new partitions for them or runs their retention policy.
  * By default, all partition sets have automatic_maintenance set to true.
  * New partitions are only created if the number of child tables ahead of the current one is less than the premake value, so you can run this more often than needed without fear of needlessly creating more partitions.
  * `p_parent_table` - an optional parameter that if passed will cause `run_maintenance()` to be run for ONLY that given table, no matter what automatic_maintenance is set to.
-High transcation rate tables can cause contention when maintenance is being run for many tables at the same time, so this allows finer control of when partition maintenance is run for specific tables.
+High transaction rate tables can cause contention when maintenance is being run for many tables at the same time, so this allows finer control of when partition maintenance is run for specific tables.
 Note that this will also cause the retention system to only be run for the given table as well.
  * `p_analyze` - By default, an analyze is not run after new child tables are created For large partition sets, an analyze can take a while and if `run_maintenance()` is managing several partitions in a single run, this can cause contention while the analyze finishes.
 However, for constraint exclusion or partition prunning to be fully effective, an analyze must be done from the parent level at some point.
 Set this to true to have an analyze run on any partition sets that have at least one new child table created.
 If no new child tables are created in a partition set, no analyze will be run even if this is set to true.
  * `p_jobmon` - an optional parameter to control whether `run_maintenance()` itself uses the `pg_jobmon` extension to log what it does.
 Whether the maintenance of a particular table uses `pg_jobmon` is controlled by the setting in the **part_config** table and this setting will have no affect on that.
 Defaults to true if not set.